-PRE-SEMINAR
+PRE-SEMINAR (STUDENTS ONLY)

-Each group will present its draft report at a pre-seminar, attended only by students.
+Presentations: Each group will present its draft report at a pre-seminar, attended only by students.
 The purpose is to give you the opportunity to get feedback on your own project and to learn from the work of other students.

-All groups will be responsible for giving peer feedback on another project during the pre-seminar.
+Peer feedback: All groups will be responsible for giving peer feedback on another project.
 You will not prepare any feedback before the seminar, but during the seminar you will take the lead in asking questions and giving feedback.
-After the seminar each group should write a brief summary of their feedback and a reflection about possible improvements in their own project as a result of what the learned from other groups during the seminar.
+After the seminar each group should write and submit a brief summary and feedback.